-Key differences between HMO mortgages and a typically buy-to-let include:
+Key differences between HMO mortgages and a typical buy-to-let mortgage include:

 HMO mortgages are often more expensive in terms of both fees and interest, which might chip away at your profit margins.
 This is why it is a good idea to weigh up your costs and consider whether the added expense and effort of an HMO mortgage will be worth your while.